ShorelineCrypto/nengcoin/doc/build-unix.md

 NENG core wallet can not be easily compiled on Ubuntu 20.04.
 Please download binary wallet files for x86_64 hardware from v1.4.0 release.
 The instructions on Ubuntu 20.04 can also be found at "doc/ubuntu_20.04" subfolder below this directory.

+# Debian Wheezy or Jessie

+NENG core wallet can be compiled in Debian 7 (wheezy) or Debian 8 (jessie).
+Please check out the android arm64 arm subfolder below for more information on debian platform.